nytimes/kyt/packages/babel-preset-kyt-core/README.md

 ## CHANGELOG

+### `0.3.0-alpha.6` - 10/06/17

+- Adds `babel-preset-env` `useBuiltIns` option to take advantage of only polyfilling server builds.
+To take advantage of this functionality, you need to add `babel-polyfill` as a `dependency` and import it at the top of `src/server/index.js`.

 ### `0.3.0-alpha.5` - 10/03/17

 - Adds `babel-preset-env` `useBuiltIns` option to take advantage of only polyfilling what's needed.
-To take advantage of this funcitonality, you need to add `babel-polyfill` as a `dependency` and import it at the top of `src/client/index.js`.
+To take advantage of this functionality, you need to add `babel-polyfill` as a `dependency` and import it at the top of `src/client/index.js`.

 ### `0.3.0-alpha.4` - 09/19/17